 Former first minister of Scotland Alex Salmond dies aged 69

-The Scottish nationalist stalwart was giving a speech in North Macedonia this morning.
+The Scottish nationalist stalwart was at an event in North Macedonia on Saturday morning.

 Latest updates

-• Former first minister of Scotland and titan of Scottish politics Alex Salmond has died
+• Former first minister of Scotland and titan of Scottish politics Alex Salmond died from a suspected heart attack

-• Nicola Sturgeon leads tributes to ‘mentor’ despite breakdown in relationship
+• Nicola Sturgeon paid a bittersweet tribute to her ‘mentor’ despite breakdown in relationship

 The former first minister of Scotland and titan of Scottish politics Alex Salmond has died.

-The Scottish nationalist stalwart was giving a speech in North Macedonia this morning.
+The Scottish nationalist stalwart was attending an event in North Macedonia on Saturday morning.

 STV News understands he fell ill while at the event and died at his hotel shortly after.
 He is survived by his wife of more than four decades, Moira McGlashan.